-Upon arrival at MSOS, Marines electing not to relocate their dependents must submit a request for a PME/training BAH waiver IOT maintain BAH at their previous duty station.
-Marines electing not to relocate their dependents will not rate Family Separation Allowance.
-(It is recommend that BAH Waivers are initiated at your parent command, and if approved bring signed approval with you.)
+Upon arrival at MSOS, Marines electing not to relocate their dependents will submit a request for a PME/training BAH waiver IOT maintain BAH at their previous duty station.
+Marines electing not to relocate their dependents WILL NOT rate Family Separation Allowance (FSA).
+INITIATE BAH Waivers at parent command, and if approved bring signed approval with you.